 This Corporate Governance Statement sets out Metcash's corporate governance framework and approach.
-The Appendix 4G accompanying this Corporate Governance Statement provides a checklist of each recommendation set out in the 3rd Edition of the ASX Principles and Recommendations, confirms that Metcash has followed each recommendation for the full financial year ended 30 April 2019 (FY19) and cross-references where that compliance is disclosed.
+The Appendix 4G accompanying this Corporate Governance Statement provides a checklist of each recommendation set out in the 3rd Edition of the ASX Principles and Recommendations, confirms that Metcash has followed each recommendation for the full financial year ended 30 April 2020 (FY20) and cross-references where that compliance is disclosed.
 This Corporate Governance Statement and the accompanying Appendix 4G are both available on our website www.metcash.com under the heading 'Corporate Information' in the Investor Centre.

-The Board has commenced its review of the Metcash Group's corporate governance policies and practices against the 4th Edition of the ASX Principles and Recommendations released on 27 February 2019 and will complete that review in FY20.
+The Board has reviewed the Metcash Group's corporate governance policies and practices against the 4th Edition of the ASX Principles and Recommendations released on 27 February 2019.
 This Corporate Governance Statement and the accompanying Appendix 4G reports against the 3rd Edition of the ASX Principles and Recommendations.
 Many of the new suggestions contained in the 4th Edition are already embedded in the Group's existing governance arrangements, as outlined in this Corporate Governance Statement.